Kitura/swift-ubuntu-docker/README.md

 ```

 Port `8080` in the container will then be mapped to port `9080` on the host system.
 For further details on the `-p` option, see the official Docker [documentation](https://docs.docker.com/engine/reference/run/#/expose-incoming-ports).

+# Contributing

+Improvements are very welcome!
+You can find more info on contributing in our [contributing guidelines](.github/CONTRIBUTING.md).